futufeld/kmedoids/README.md

 #### `tail :: [a] -> [a]`

-The `tail` function returns a `List` that contains every element, in the same sequence, of the `List` it receives but with the first element omitted.
-If `tail` is given an empty `List`, it throws an error.
+The `tail` function returns a list that contains every element, in the same sequence, of the list it receives but with the first element omitted.
+If `tail` is given an empty list, it throws an error.
 Examples:

 ```
 tail [1,2,3] = [2,3]